Pregnancy brings on hormone changes, which might cause mood changes in your partner. These can come with little or no warning to you or her.

 Things you can do

 - Try not to take your partner’s mood swings personally.
-Talking with a friend or another expectant dad is a better way to deal with it.
+Talking with a friend, family member or another expectant dad is a better way to deal with it.

 - If your partner has morning sickness, avoid buying, cooking or eating things that make her feel sick.

 - Ask your partner how you can help with morning sickness.
 Does she want to be left alone?
 Does she want you to rub her back while she throws up?
-Keep a supply of dry crackers handy to curb her nausea?
+Should you keep a supply of dry crackers handy to curb her nausea?

 - If your partner has morning sickness, encourage her to eat small amounts often.
 Nutrition Australia recommends carbohydrate-rich snacks like cheese and crackers, toast, cereal or fruit.

-- If your partner is vomiting very often, or you’re worried about her physical or mental health, go to your GP or antenatal clinic.
+- If your partner is vomiting very often, or you’re worried about her physical or mental health, go to your GP, antenatal clinic or hospital.